CU-CloudCollab/aws-manage-lifecycles/README.md

 # aws-manage-lifecycles

 This repo contains Node.js functionality to manage lifecycles of AWS EC2 and RDS instances using policies specified in tags.
 A CloudFormation template creates all of the resources requried for running the Lambda function.
-Supplemental scripts upload the code to an S3 bucket, update the Lambda function with new code, and invokes the Lambda functionally.
+If you wish to customize the functionality, supplemental scripts are provided to upload the code to an S3 bucket, update the Lambda function with new code, and invokes the Lambda functionally.

 The idea is to create one Lambda function in your AWS account that runs at 5 minutes after each hour and scans EC2 and RDS instances tagged with a lifecycle policy.
 When it finds such instances it takes action to implement the policy.
 E.g., starting instances to fulfill a daily on/off cycle.

 This functionality does not launch new instances.
-It can terminate EC2 instances (but not RDS instances), if desired, but it operates only on instances that exist and are in a "running" or "stopped" state.
+It can terminate EC2 instances (but not RDS instances) if desired, but it operates only on instances that exist and are in a "running" or "stopped" state.

-When stopping RDS instances, a snapshot will be created after the instance is stopped.
-Future enhancements to this system could make this more configurable.
+When stopping RDS instances, a snapshot will be created (be default) after the instance is stopped, but this is configurable.

 ## Lifecycle Policies

 Lifecycle policies are specified by tagging EC2 and RDS instances with a tag named "lifecycle-policy".
+Some lifecycle policies cannot be applied to RDS instance because at present there is no metadata available about RDS instances that indicate the most recent time an instance was started, or how long it has been running.

 * Label name: **lifecycle-policy**
 * Label value formats: